AFLplusplus/AFLplusplus/llvm_mode/README.instrument_list.md

 afl++ is intelligent to identify if an entry is a filename or a function.
-However if you want to be sure (and compliant to the sancov allow/blocklist format), you can file entries like this:
+However if you want to be sure (and compliant to the sancov allow/blocklist format), you can specify source file entries like this:
 ```
 src: *malloc.c
 ```